What are bladder infections?

 - Bladder spasm

-- In the elderly: lethargy, incontinence, and/or mental confusion
+- In elderly people - lethargy, incontinence, and/or mental confusion

-- In severe cases, these symptoms may be accompanied by fever and chills, abdominal pain or blood in the urine
+- In severe cases, these symptoms may be accompanied by fever and chills, abdominal pain, and blood in the urine